-EL 231 Career Planning
+ET 231 Career Planning

 Students will prepare for an effective career search by learning to create a resume, practicing interviewing skills, and reviewing the job application process.
+This course will also include a comprehensive review of material related to career opportunities.